 Air Quality Index.
 It is a non-dimensional value, calculated from information from the current legislation related to the different air pollutants modeled, to facilitate the population's understanding of the information related to air pollution at a local level.

 In Mexico, in 1982, the Metropolitan Air Quality Index (Imeca) was implemented as a reference value to inform the population of large cities about the levels of air pollution that prevail in their area of residence or work.

 Within the Imeca the concentrations of the criterion pollutants are transformed on a scale of 0 to 500 points.
-A color and a qualifier is assigned to the air pollutant criterion of greater magnitude that facilitates the population to understand the state of the air quality of the zone where it resides or carries out its activities.
+A color and a qualifier are assigned to the air pollutant criterion of greater magnitude that facilitates the population to understand the state of the air quality of the zone where it resides or carries out its activities.

 Management Programs to Improve Air Quality (ProAire).
 These are programs that establish diverse actions oriented to the control and/or diminution of atmospheric pollutants emitted by the accomplishment of the diverse human activities in a determined region and that, consequently, affect directly the health and the environment.

 The ProAire has its antecedent in 1990 with the implementation of the Integral Program against Atmospheric Pollution in Mexico City.
 There are currently nine ProAires in force.
 Additionally, four states are developing their ProAire to implement it in their main urban areas.

 Also on an individual level, we can contribute to improving the air quality of our location.
 Below is a list of measures that you can take or propose to your family to reduce the number of pollutant emissions that we emit into the atmosphere.

 In your daily life

 Avoid burning garbage, leaves, and other objects, as well as making fires in the woods or the city.